 He was asked: "If someone was looking for a quick, straightforward way to improve their life, what would you advise?"

-What was once considered unusual is now mainstream - these simple and profound practices for developing awareness, relaxation and concentration are being taught in the NHS, at universities, in schools and colleges and in businesses.
-If you are thinking about exploring these important practices and skills, here are four sensible resources that may help you to get started:
+What was once considered unusual is now mainstream.
+These profound practices for developing awareness, relaxation and concentration are being taught in the NHS, at universities, in schools and colleges and in businesses.
+If you are thinking about exploring these important practices and skills, here are five resources that may help you to get started:

-An easy and accessible practice, brought to the world's attention by The Beatles.
+An accessible and thoroughly well-researched practice, first brought to the world's attention by The Beatles.
 You may find these articles from The Independent and GQ Magazine enlightening and surprising.